medizininformatik-initiative/kerndatensatzmodul-PathologieBefund/implementation-guides/ImplementationGuide-2026.0.x-EN/MIIIGModulePathologieBefund/Technicalimplementation/FHIRProfile/MII-PR-Patho-Intraoperative-Grouper.page.md

 <a id="IntraoperativeGrouper"></a>
 ## {{page-title}}

-### Beschreibung
+### Description

-Das Profil **MII PR Patho Intraoperative Grouper** der Resource Observation stellt als `DiagnosticReport.result:intraoperative-grouper` für einen **MII PR Patho Report** den jeweiligen Beobachtungsberichtsabschnitt "Intraoperative Beobachtung" (entspr. dieser CDA-Section) dar und fungiert als Organizer für die entsprechenden Gruppierungen von **MII PR Patho Finding**.
+The **MII PR Patho Intraoperative Grouper** profile of the Resource Observation represents the respective observation report section "Intraoperative Observation" (corresponding to this CDA section) for an **MII PR Patho Report** as `DiagnosticReport.result:intraoperative-grouper` and acts as an organizer for the corresponding groupings of **MII PR Patho Finding**.

-Dieses spezielle Grouper-Observation-Element ist allen anderen Observation-Elementen voranzustellen, welche dann als `hasMember`- oder `derivedFrom`-Referenzen zu **MII PR Patho Finding** eingebunden werden.
+This special Grouper Observation element must be placed before all other Observation elements, which are then included as `hasMember` or `derivedFrom` references to **MII PR Patho Finding**.

-Falls dieser Beobachtungsberichtsabschnitt mehrere Eingangspräparate (Proben) beinhaltet, so sollte jeweils ein **MII PR Patho Intraoperative Grouper** pro Präparat vorhanden sein.
+If this observation report section contains multiple input specimens, there should only be one **MII PR Patho Intraoperative Grouper**.
+The organisation of the **MII PR Patho Findings** according to the different samples is done by the specimen references of those findings, especially regarding the "parts".

-Auflistung und Erklärung der FHIR-Elemente siehe **(abstract) MII PR Patho Section Grouper**.
+For a list and explanation of the FHIR elements, see **(abstract) MII PR Patho Section Grouper**.

 @```
 from StructureDefinition where url = 'https://www.medizininformatik-initiative.de/fhir/ext/modul-patho/StructureDefinition/mii-pr-patho-intraoperative-grouper' select Name: name, Canonical: url